 Students will perform 10 experiments and create a report for each lab.
 These reports will be scored by the graduate teaching assistants.
 At the end of the semester, these scores will be combined with post-lab quizzes to create a grade for each student.
-The course instructor will take into account variation among TA graders to treat different lab sections with a common grade scale.
-10 Post-Lab quizzes 20% (total) 10 Lab Reports 80% (total) Details on the lab report format are available in Brightspace Grade Determination: Scores will be scaled to have (approximately) a common mean and spread by factors determined for each teaching assistant/grader.
+The course instructor will take into account variation among TA graders to treat different lab sections with a common grade scale. - 10 Post-Lab guizzes 16.7% (total) - 10 Lab Reports 83.3% (total) Details on the lab report format are available in Brightspace Grade Determination: Scores will be scaled to have (approximately) a common mean and spread by factors determined for each teaching assistant/grader.
 Then a Grading Scale with Grade Thresholds will be applied.
-This is reviewed and adjusted every semester; in Fall 2023 the ranges were as follows (the value listed is the threshold score as a percentage). >90 A; >85 A-; >80 B+;>75 B; >70 B-; >65 C+; >60 C, >55 C-, >50 D+; >45 D; else F Communication:
+This is reviewed and adjusted every semester.
+Scores will be used by the course instructor for PHY 122 as part of that course grade, counted as 25%.
+Communication:

+Brightspace https://mycourses.stonybrook.edu/d2l/login

+Announcements from the course instructor

+Support materials for experiments

+Post-lab quizzes

-Brightspace https://mycourses.stonybrook.edu/d2l/login Announcements from the course instructor Support materials for experiments Post-lab quizzes Submission of lab reports Receipt of graded reports and record of scores SBU Google Apps E-Mail This course will only use University e-mail for official business We use a hierarchical system which must be followed. - For nearly all questions re: PHY 133L69, students first e-mail the TA assigned to them; - II) IFF (if and only if) the issue is not resolved, students contact the Head TA for the course; - III) IFF the issue is still not resolved, students should e-mail the course instructor at PHY133_lab@stonybrook.edu
+Submission of lab reports

+Receipt of graded reports and record of scores

+SBU Google Apps E-Mail This course will only use University e-mail for official business We use a hierarchical system which must be followed. - I) For nearly all questions re: PHY 122L69, students first e-mail the TA assigned to them; - II) IFF (if and only if) the issue is not resolved, students contact the Head TA for the course; - III) IFF the issue is still not resolved, students should e-mail the course instructor at PHY121_lab@stonybrook.edu Technical Requirements:
-Technical Requirements: